Culinary School Pros and Cons: How to Decide If It’s For You

 By clicking the "Get the Survey Now" button, I am providing my signature in accordance with the E-Sign Act, and express written consent and agreement to be contacted by, and to receive calls and texts using automated technology and/or prerecorded calls, and emails from, Auguste Escoffier School of Culinary Arts at the number and email address I provided above, regarding furthering my education and enrolling.
 I acknowledge that I am not required to agree to receive such calls and texts using automated technology and/or prerecorded calls as a condition of enrolling at Escoffier.
 I further acknowledge that I can opt-out of receiving such calls and texts by calling 888-773-8595, by submitting a request via Escoffier’s website, or by emailing [email protected].

-Escoffier graduates also get access to the Escoffier Alumni Association, so they can expand their network to former graduates that may have advanced further in their careers.
+As an example of how culinary school students can leverage their network, Escoffier graduates get access to the Escoffier Alumni Association, so they can expand their network to former graduates that may have advanced further in their careers.

 All Escoffier students also complete at least one hands-on industry externship during their programs.
-This real-world experience has the benefit of giving students a position to put on their resumes, and provides yet another networking opportunity.
-Co-workers and supervisors at your externship may know about new job openings and opportunities in the future!
+This real-world experience has the benefit of giving students a position to put on their resumes and provides yet another networking opportunity.
+Co-workers and supervisors at your externship may know about new job openings, and are a great resource for your first references post culinary school!

 “One of the lessons I learned from Escoffier is that it’s our job to pass on all of our information or knowledge to the next generation.
 I was fortunate enough to have Escoffier pass its knowledge to me, and now it’s my turn to pass that knowledge down.”*